PanGalacticTech/project_template/[2]system_specification.md

 > HL.4.
 Each USB channel will have the ability to remotely disable and re-enable power.                                      <br>
 > HL.5.
 Voltage & Current sensing will be available on the 12v Bus   <br>
 > HL.6.
 Current sensing will be available on the 5v Bus   <br>
 > HL.7.
-Board must have push-fit or bayonet connectors only. <br>
+Board must have push-fit or bayonet connectors for offboard hardware. <br>
 > HL.8.
 Power Board will have 5 * 12v outputs from 12v Bus. <br>
 > HL.9.
 Power Board will have 5 * 5v outputs from 5v Bus. <br>
 > HL.10.
 Power board will be protected from reversed supply voltages <br>